 Listen and fill in items 1b-5b with the right word, as in the example.

-EX: Hallo, Mr Robins – I’m calling to let you know that I’m going to be late for the 9.00 meeting.
-I’ve got a problem with my car again- it’s stuck at the traffic lights and won’t start.
-I’m so so sorry about this – I’ll call Delia and tell her where to find all the papers, so you can go ahead and start the meeting without me.
+EX: Hallo, Mr Robins – I’m calling to let you know I’m going to be late for the 9.00 meeting.
+I’ve got a problem with my car again- it’s stuck at the traffic lights and it won’t start.
+I’m so so sorry about this – I’ll call Delia and tell her where to find the papers, so you go ahead and start the meeting without me.

 1b.
 Delia, it’s Mrs North.
 My car’s broken down, so I’m going to be late for that early meeting.
 Now all the papers are on my desk, in the yellow file, the one that you prepared yesterday.
-Can you please give these to Mr Robins, as soon as you get this message?
+Can you give these to Mr Robins, as soon as you get my message?
 And call me back as soon as you hear this, as I need to know if anyone called for me this morning.

 2b.
 Hallo, darling.
 Just calling to let you know I’m going to be really late tonight.
 The car’s broken down, I’m late for my meeting so that’s going to mess up all my day.
 Can you pick up the kids and feed them and see to their homework?
 I don’t know what time I’ll be finished.